Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 In order to be applicable for such an optimization, the function must adhere to tail recursive form: for all paths containing recursive calls the result of the recursive call must also be the result of the function.
 If a function declaration is marked with the `tailrec` modifier, but is not actually applicable for the optimization, it must produce a compile-time warning.

+TODO(actual kotlin-specific rules on what qualifies for TCO)

 ### Property declaration